MARY JANE SCRIMSHAW 1881–1973

 Miss Scrimshaw with her class 1914

 She married John Henry Hall, a soldier stationed at Epsom, on 21st June 1917 at St Mary’s Church in Radcliffe.
 She was thirty-five and John was twenty-nine.
-In September 1917 Mary is given leave of absence from school when her husband was sent to France.
-In July 1918 she is absent from the school with influenza but returns to work after a few days.
+In September 1917 Mary was given leave of absence from school when her husband was sent to France.
+In July 1918 she was absent from the school with influenza but returned to work after a few days.

 John was wounded in action and in November 1918 she was given time off when he unexpectedly returned home from hospital.